-The State investment pool is an internal investment pool managed by the Minnesota State Board of Investment (SBI).
+The ITC is an internal investment pool managed by the Minnesota State Board of Investment (SBI).
 The SBI invests in debt securities, including U.S. treasury securities, U.S. agency securities, bankers' acceptances, high grade corporates, and commercial paper.
 This investment pool is unrated.